X

 diversity

-Access and pipelining initiatives include:
+Access and pipeline initiatives include:

-• Diversity & Pre-Law Day;
+• Diversity & Pre-Law Day

-• Summer Law Intern Program (SLIP) in partnership with the Memphis Bar Association;
+• Summer Law Intern Program (SLIP) in partnership with the Memphis Bar Association

 • Law Day, Street Law, & Youth Advocacy Camps